microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 A `Run` element in XAML represents a section of formatted or unformatted text within a text container, such as a TextBlock or RichTextBlock.
 You use the `Run` element to define a specific portion of text that can have its own formatting, separate from other text in the same container.
 This allows you to apply different styles to different parts of the text, such as changing the color or font of a word or phrase within a single TextBlock

-1. Locate the `Button` that has the properity `AutomationProperties.Name="Generate poem from selected images"`
+1. Locate the `Button` that has the property `AutomationProperties.Name="Generate poem from selected images"`
 1. Add a `command` to it:

 ```xml